GenaWang/face_recognition_punch_system/README.md

 ***
 ## How to use?
 Firstly there is a folder named "readme.txt" in the there folders.You can read them to understand how to use each model.
-Secondly I mainly introduce the folder named "record_face_data".
+Secondly I mainly introduce the folder named "face_attendance_system".
 ***
 You need some external dependencies:opencv/dlib/face_recognition and install them: pip install opencv/pip install dlib/pip install face_recognition.